MAP Test Reading

 • RIT range: 172-186

-It's very easy to make tomato sauce.
+It’s very easy to make tomato sauce.
 First, add some olive oil to a saucepan and turn on the heat.
 Then, add some minced garlic and one full can of crushed tomatoes.
-Afterwards, add salt, pepper, and dried basil.
+Afterward, add salt, pepper, and dried basil.
 Mix the sauce and let it cook for a few minutes.

 1. Add olive oil to a saucepan.